classilla/crapola/SOMETHING.md

 Lorem ipsum sic semper tyrannus.

-I don't want ot leave her now.
+I don't want to leave her now.
+You know I believe and how.